 If you’re teaching or learning English, one way to keep things interesting is to look at the use of idioms in music.
-Today’s subject is: Lady Gaga lyrics explained.
+One musician who certainly knows how to rock idioms is Lady Gaga.

 Idioms in music